efrecon/regsync/README.md

 When copying images, [`sync.sh`](./sync.sh) will use the local Docker storage to pull, re-tag and push.
 Images that did not already exist at the local daemon prior to pulling will automatically be removed to avoid using too much disk space at the local host daemon.
+By default, image removal passes through a queue to maximise the chances for the daemon to reuse image layers and minimise disk operations.
+This is because images with the same name but different tags are likely to have a common set of layers.

 ## Requirements